kwhiggins27/amphibian-TAS2R/scripts/assay/README_assay.md

 ### 2. Create dose response curves for selected compounds
 Open Lineplot_dose_response.R in an R environment such as RStudio
   Ensure all necessary packages are available and up to date (tidyverse and scales).
   The datasheet format is the same as for the datasheet for heatmap.
-The essential columns to crate dose-response curves are "gene", "coumpound", "concentration", and "AUC".
+The essential columns to create dose-response curves are "gene", "compound", "concentration", and "AUC".

 ### 3.  barplots for agonist screenings from raw assay data (in Supplementary materials).
 Open Barplot_agonist_screening.R in an R environment such as RStudio
   Ensure all necessary packages are available and up to date (tidyverse).
   The datasheet format is the same as for the datasheet for heatmap.
-The essential columns to crate dose-response curves are "gene", "coumpound", and "AUC".
+The essential columns to create dose-response curves are "gene", "compound", and "AUC".

 ## Credits